-When my son got his most recent allergy diagnosis I had to do more baking experimentation.
-I am very experienced with gluten free, dairy free and nut free.
+When my son was little and had gotten a new round of allergy testing…and restrictions, I had to do more baking experimentation.
+I was very experienced with gluten-free, dairy-free and nut-free baking.
 But adding eggs to the list too made it a bit harder.
 I started my experimenting with muffins.

 He has always loved muffins.
 When he was two he’d get out of bed, hurry downstairs and declare he needed a muffin instantly.
 There was (and still is) no waiting for breakfast (he’s just like his mama).
 And muffins top his list for breakfast fare.

 I went through a few batches that were either crumbly or too dense.
-But I finally perfected a truly allergy friendly muffin.
+But I finally perfected a truly allergen-free muffin.

 You can add whatever you like to it.
 My son’s favorite variety is blueberry.
 Me?
 I like chocolate chips (this is the brand we love).
 That’s about as close as I get to dessert these days.